naa986/easy-media-download/easy-media-download/readme.txt

 == Changelog ==

 == Changelog ==

+= 1.1.12 =
+* Improved sanitization of the width and height parameters.

 = 1.1.11 =
 * Added a parameter in the easy_media_download2 shortcode to customize the font family.